pranavjha/chai-modshot/README.md

 # chai-modshot

-> visual regression testing plugin for chai
+> visual regression testing plugin for chai.
+Uses [modshot](https://www.npmjs.com/package/modshot) to create screenshots and compare them

 ## How to use